The Work Done by an Electric Field: A practical guide

 ΔV = W/q

-Therefore, we can rewrite the equation for work as:
+Because of this, we can rewrite the equation for work as:

 W = qΔV

 This equation is incredibly useful because it allows us to calculate the work done without needing to know the details of the electric field itself.
-We only need to know the charge and the potential difference between the starting and ending points.
+But we only need to know the charge and the potential difference between the starting and ending points.
 This is particularly advantageous in circuits where the potential difference is easily measured.

 Conservative Nature of the Electric Field